 Secondhand Wisdom is a continuing series where I share unique insights from my conversations with a hammock industry veteran.

-I recently had the opportunity to sit down with a certifiable hammock expert (read: 30+ years of experience in the industry to talk about the wooden bars used on most rope hammocks.
+We recently sat down with a hammock expert with 30+ years of experience in the industry to talk about the wooden bars used on most rope hammocks.